 On April 12, 2023 Knight Foundation announced the next round of the Knight Art + Tech Expansion Fund.
 The Fund supports Charlotte-based artists and arts organizations who are integrating technology into their practice.
-Applications to the Fund are open through October 28th, 2022.
+Applications to the Fund are open through April 28th, 2023.
 Learn more about the Fund and how to apply here.

 Arts and culture are essential for growing informed and engaged communities.
 Arts practitioners, through their work, connect people to place, and to each other.
 Increasingly, technology is becoming an essential component of this work, both for individual artists and arts organizations, and technology is constantly changing.
 With every evolution in technology, artists leverage new and emerging tools to impact the way their work is created, viewed, shared and consumed.
 Across artistic genres, facility with technology and digital tools is no longer an optional skill set.

 Funding for technology in the arts is often tied to specific projects, but doesn’t always provide the resources artists need to expand capacity in order to meet growing market demand to incorporate technology and digital programming.
 This is particularly true in Charlotte, where arts practitioners are often left behind even in a community with a thriving start-up and entrepreneurial ecosystem.

 This is why Knight Arts is increasing its commitment to the arts in Charlotte with the Knight Art + Tech Expansion Fund.
 This fund provides operational support to working artists and arts organizations seeking to use technology to increase the impact of their work in Charlotte and Mecklenburg County.
 This commitment was spurred by the City’s challenge to the private sector to match its commitment to increased funding for the arts, a vital component to the vibrancy of Charlotte.